 Finding lost buds

 AirPods are very small, and relatively expensive.
 Which makes losing one or both of them a legitimate cause for concern.
-Luckily, paired AirPods are synced with the free Find My iPhone app on iOS.
+Luckily, paired AirPods are synced with the free Find My app on iOS and iPadOS.

 If you lose a bud, you can use this tool to help track it down so long as it remains within Bluetooth distance.
 Load up the app, tap your AirPods, and choose Play Sound.
 Both buds will start emitting a sound that will slowly increase in volume until you find them.